1. Police Guns - Approximately 65% of police departments choose to carry Glock pistols as part of their standard police duty equipment,

 one with them at all times.
 Some choose to use the big stinger-type flashlights which are rather large and heavy (good for self-defense),

 flashlights can also can be mounted to their pistols and become quite useful during night pursuits.
 Police cars will also generally be equipped with floodlights which are effective

-8. Police Knife - Most police officers rarely use knives and some police departments don't even allow
+12. Police Knife - Most police officers rarely use knives and some police departments don't even allow